X-on/surgeryconnect-patient-api-docs/source/includes/_file_requests.md

 ## Create a File Request

+Creates a new file request and notifies the patient or a proxy (e.g. carer or paramedic).

+A *patient* is the person that is associated with the resulting file request.
+A *recipient* is the person that is notified about file request (the recipient of the `message` the file request is wrapped in).
+In most cases the patient and recipient are the same person, but they might be different if a carer, paramedic, guardian, or other proxy needs to respond on behalf of the patient.

+### URI

+`POST /v1/file-requests`

+### Request Body

 > Example request JSON to send file request to patient via mobile app if the patient is an app user, otherwise SMS:

 ```json